whage/thesis/thesis.md

 between different types.
 Of course it is not only about declaring similarity; the programmer has to create some structure like implementing a common method or placing the types in the same hierarchy or wrapping them with the same structure.
 The way we do this is by using some sort of polymorphism that the language at hand provides.
-The point of the whole thing is to decaler similarity and iterchangeability on the type level so that we can utilize the type checker.
+The point of the whole thing is to decaler similarity and interchangeability on the type level so that we can utilize the type checker.

 To facilitate code-reuse, most programming languages feature a polymorphic type system.